OwaisZafar01/Tick-Tack-Toe-Game-1st-Edition/README.md

         [2, 1, 1],
         [1, 1, 2]]

-# Check for winning conditions and declare the winner or a draw
-# Outputs "PLAYER 1 won" in this scenario
+Check for winning conditions and declare the winner or a draw Outputs "PLAYER 1 won" in this scenario

+🌐 Your Feedback Matters! 🌐 I invite you to connect with me, share your valuable thoughts.
+Let's embark on this coding adventure together and celebrate the magic of innovation! 🚀🎉

+🌟 Connect with Me: Let's collaborate and innovate together!
+Stay updated on exciting developments and coding adventures by connecting with me on LinkedIn: https://www.linkedin.com/in/hafiz-muhammad-owais-zafar

+#Fungame #Python #Learning